How I became a Small Business Consultant

 In 1992, while attending the University of New Hampshire, I made the switch from biology to computer science and never looked back.
 Born into a blue-collared New England family of entrepreneurs, I grew up working for Aunts and Uncles in several family businesses.
 Business was always the conversation at holidays and other family gatherings and was pretty much just a way of life.
 By the time I was 18, I was managing people twice my age and responsible for significant revenue streams.
-After attending college, I took my formal education and what I learned in the family business and excelled in every role over the following 15 years working as a system analyst, programmer analyst, data analyst and business analyst as a senior manager.
-Most recently, working as an executive, I left corporate life and entered the local economy as an entrepreneur starting several small business and offering my expertise as small business technology consultant.
+After attending college, I took my formal education and what I learned in the family business and excelled over the following 15 years working as a system analyst, programmer analyst, data analyst and business analyst as a senior manager and executive.
+In 2014 I left corporate life and entered the local economy as an entrepreneur starting several small business and offering my expertise as small business technology consultant.

 After school, I moved to Sarasota and entered my new career as a tech on a help desk for a large software and hardware engineering firm and from day one it was obvious I was different.
 Growing up in small businesses and working face to face with customers gave me a set of soft skills that were rarely found in IT guys.

-In 2014, the Board mandated a company move, and I just could not see myself leaving Sarasota.
-So, after months of deliberation decided to exit and start a new and exciting career.
+In 2014, the BOD mandated a company move, and I just could not see myself leaving Sarasota.
+So, after months of deliberation decided to exit and start my own endeavor.

 2014 – Present

 Working in a 24/7 career, I have learned to appreciate the moments outside of work.
 I try to spend most of my downtime with my family.
 My son is a competitive swimmer spending more than 20 hrs. a week at the pool and traveling the state for meets.
 He is also an honor roll student at Pine View School for the Gifted.
 So, he keeps my skills sharp when he needs help with differential equations, stoichiometry, or quantum mechanics.
-My wife Kelley of 25 years is a Senior Manager with Thomson Reuters leading a global software professional services team with Fortune 100 customer engagements all over the world.
+My wife Kelley of 25 years is a Enterprise Partner Lead in Partnerships & Alliances with Thomson Reuters working with Fortune 100 all over the world.
 She is also an avid runner, so if we are not at the pool you can probably find us at a 5K, half marathon, an endurance challenge or some crazy mud race.
 My personal passions are baseball and fishing.
 A perfect day for me is catching a gulf coast inshore slam by lunch then spending the afternoon poolside watching a game, all with my wife, son and dog at my side.